dotnet/docs/docs/core/tools/dotnet-install-script.md

 `-Channel <CHANNEL>`

 Specifies the source channel for the installation.
+The possible values are:

+- `Current`
+- `LTS` - Long-Term Support channel
+- Two-part version in X.Y format representing a specific release (for example, `2.0`)
+- Branch name (for example, `release/2.0.0` or `Master` for the latest from the `Master` branch)

-The values are: `future`, `preview`, and `production`.
-The default value is `production`.
+The default value is `LTS`.

 `-Version <VERSION>`

+Represents a build version on the source channel (see the `-Channel` option).
+The possible values are:

+- `latest` - Latest build on the channel
+- `coherent` - Latest coherent build on the channel; `coherent` only applies to SDK downloads
-Specifies the version of CLI to install.
-You must specify the version as a 3-part version (for example, 1.0.0-13232).
-If omitted, it defaults to the first [global.json](global-json.md) that contains the `version` property.
-If that isn't present, it will use the latest version.
+- Three-part version in X.Y.Z format representing a specific build version (for example, `2.0.0-preview2-006120`)

+If omitted, `-Version` defaults to the first [global.json](global-json.md) that contains the `version` member.
+If that isn't present, `-Version` defaults to `latest`.

 `-InstallDir <DIRECTORY>`

 Specifies the installation path.
 The directory is created if it doesn't exist.
 The default value is *%LocalAppData%\.dotnet*.
+Note that binaries are placed directly in the directory.

 `-Architecture <ARCHITECTURE>`